sagiegurari/simple-oracledb/README.md

 //another example but with promise support pool.run(function (connection, callback) {
-  //run some query and the output will be available in the 'run' callback connection.query('SELECT department_id, department_name FROM departments WHERE manager_id < :id', [110], callback);
+  //run some query and the output will be available in the 'run' promise 'then' connection.query('SELECT department_id, department_name FROM departments WHERE manager_id < :id', [110], callback);
+}).then(function onActionDone(result) {
+  //do something with the result
+});

+//extended promise support (action is returning a promise instead of using the callback) pool.run(function (connection) {
+  //run some query and the output will be available in the 'run' promise 'then' return connection.query('SELECT department_id, department_name FROM departments WHERE manager_id < :id', [110]); //no need for a callback, instead return a promise
 }).then(function onActionDone(result) {
   //do something with the result
 });